RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Summary

 \section{Summary}

-With the detection of 11 possible $n-\bar{n}$ oscillation candidates at Super-Kamiokande and the prediction of new physics within the energy range of future collider searches, the baryon number violation (BNV) by two units has become interesting.
+With the observation of 11 possible $n-\bar{n}$ oscillation candidates with an expected background of $9.3\pm2.7$ events at Super-Kamiokande and the prediction of new physics within the energy range of future collider searches, the BNV by two units has become interesting.
 Moreover, they provide a viable low-scale baryogenesis scenario, while avoiding stringent constraints from nucleon decay bounds.
 Due to this, dedicated experiments have been proposed to detect the neutron-antineutron and other dinucleon decay signatures.
 With these upcoming detectors, it is important to reliably predict the lifetime of these processes, accounting for the renormalization group evolution of the respective Wilson coefficients.
-In conjunction with the fact that {\it Large Hadron Collider} has not ruled out any new physics, with interaction with light quarks, above $\sim 10 \text{TeV}$ scale, does imply that these intermediate new physics scenarios can play a crucial role in the running of the BNV Wilson coefficients.
+In conjunction with the fact that {\it Large Hadron Collider} has not ruled out any new physics, with interaction with light quarks, above $\sim 10 ~\text{TeV}$ scale, does imply that these intermediate new physics scenarios can play a crucial role in the running of the BNV Wilson coefficients.